-New Accounting Pronouncements Adopted
+New Accounting Pronouncements Not Yet Adopted

-In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which amends the impairment model by requiring entities to use a forward-looking approach based on expected losses to estimate credit losses on certain types of financial instruments, including trade receivables.
-The accounting update also made minor changes to the impairment model for available-for-sale debt securities.
-The Company adopted the new guidance as of the beginning of the first quarter of 2023 by means of a cumulative-effect adjustment to opening retained earnings.
-The adoption did not have a significant impact on the condensed consolidated financial statements.
+In June 2016, December 2023, the FASB issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses ASU 2023-09, Income Taxes (Topic 326) 740: Measurement of Credit Losses on Financial Instruments, Improvements to Income Tax Disclosures, which amends the impairment model by requiring entities to enhance transparency about income tax information through improvements to use a forward-looking approach based on expected losses to estimate credit losses on certain types of financial instruments, including trade receivables.
+The accounting update also made minor changes to income tax disclosures primarily related to the impairment model, rate reconciliation and income taxes paid information.
+The guidance will be effective for available-for-sale debt securities, the Company's annual period ending December 31, 2025.
+The Company adopted this guidance currently evaluating the impact of the new guidance as of the beginning of the first quarter of 2023 by means of a cumulative-effect adjustment to opening retained earnings.
+The adoption did not have a significant impact on the condensed consolidated financial statements, its income tax disclosures.